Southampton (village), New York: 21st century

 Southampton Village is regarded as one of the premier summer resort areas in the country.
 The community of summer residents occupy the top echelon of American social, political and financial circles.
+That fact has contributed to Southampton Village's reputation as the most refined, sophisticated and pedigreed community in the Hamptons.

-Accordingly, real estate is extremely expensive in the village.
+Accordingly, real estate is extremely expensive in the village, particularly in the southern half of the Village, the Estate Section.
 The Estate Section, which contains the majority of the homes for the very affluent residents, lies directly north of the Atlantic oceanfront and extends to Hill Street.
-Particular streets of note in the area include Ox Pasture Road, Halsey Neck Lane, Coopers Neck Lane, First Neck Lane and South Main Street.
-The homes around Lake Agawam, referred to by Dr. Thomas as "the very center of our Summer Colony" are particularly noteworthy for their architectural pedigree and historical provenance.
+Particular streets of note in the area include Ox Pasture Road, Halsey Neck Lane, Coopers Neck Lane, First Neck Lane, and South Main Street.
+The homes around Lake Agawam, referred to by Thomas as "the very center of our Summer Colony", are particularly noteworthy for their architectural pedigree and historical provenance.

 The oceanfront roads—Gin Lane and Meadow Lane—are generally the most expensive roads in the village.
 Meadow Lane in particular has been called Billionaire Lane, and cited as having among the most expensive residential real estate in the country.

-Other areas in the village house the relatively large population of year-round residents.
-These neighborhoods extend from Hill Street northwards to Route 27, east to the hamlet of Water Mill, and west to the area of Tuckahoe in Southampton Town.
+Southampton Village is also notable for its large number of private housing associations and private roads.
+While few are actually gated, these sub-communities which include the Murray-McDonnell compound, Pheasant's Close and Olde Towne contain dozens of expensive homes.
+Similarly the Fordune enclave (technically in Water Mill but primarily accessed from Wickapogue Road, the western boundary of Southampton Village), contains the historic Ford mansion as well as over fifty large estates, and is one of the largest and most prestigious private communities in the Hamptons.